 Abstract landscape paintings are my emotional reaction to the natural world.
 Many paintings represent real places that have drawn my attention and some are from my imagination.
 I like to emphasize the colors, structures and light of a particular setting rather than focusing on the details.
-Many scenes are from the south of France where the fields, hills and mountains are green and lush like Sonoma County, California where I grew up.
+Many scenes are from my travels and also from Sonoma County, California where I grew up.

 Some are influenced by my life in New Mexico.
 The landscape of New Mexico can be moody and harsh and at the same time colorful and serene.
 The colors can vary from vivid orange, yellow and violets to somber browns, dark grays and even black.